 The disadvantages of free-range chickens

 Free-range chickens can be brats.
 They love to destroy flowers, especially lilies, cress, and frosted explosion grass (or any grass with some seed on it).
-If you have either of these crops in an area where the chickens frequent, they will be destroyed.
+If you have either of these crops in an area frequented by the chickens, they will be destroyed.

 If you don’t keep your free-range chickens inside their coop until everyone is finished laying their eggs for the day, you will be playing the world’s most not-fun Easter egg hunt all summer long.
-You will hear egg songs and desperately search in those areas for eggs, not coming up with anything, only to find a clutch with 25+ eggs in it weeks later.
+You will hear egg songs and desperately search those areas for eggs, coming up empty, only to find a clutch with 25+ eggs weeks later.

 P.S.
 For the uninitiated, you will know a chicken has died when you see a little pile of feathers and nothing else.